ashubanjara/BayesianExtinction/README.md

 ![Image of Model Diagram](https://github.com/ashubanjara/BayesianExtinction/blob/main/Model_Diagram_2.PNG)

 The Bayesian Model representation can be seen in the image above.
-The methodologies and details behind this project can be found in my reseach paper (https://drive.google.com/file/d/10CjTqYPaH3erd1YfR3MEDGbLUEmwtPCx/view?usp=sharing)
+The methodologies and details behind this project can be found in my reseach paper: (https://drive.google.com/file/d/10CjTqYPaH3erd1YfR3MEDGbLUEmwtPCx/view?usp=sharing)